iDontHaveTime/Inertia/CONTRIBUTING.md

 ```

 ## Constructors
-- **Semicolon**: This is a weird rule, but for one line constructor please instert a semicolon after the brace.
+- **Semicolon**: This is a weird rule, but for one line constructor please insert a semicolon after the brace.
     - Example: `Class() : field(0){};`
 - **Multi-line**: They are as usual, just follow previous rules.